PeterDaveHello/geoipupdate-legacy/README.md

 ## Usage

-As by default, `/usr/share/GeoIP` is usually owned by root, you could use `sudo` for the root permission:
+Since `/usr/share/GeoIP` is typically owned by root, you may need to use `sudo` for root permission:

 ```sh
 sudo geoipupdate
 ```

-If you want to download the database to elsewhere, set the `GEOIP_DIR` variable:
+To download the database to a different location, set the GEOIP_DIR variable:

 ```sh
 GEOIP_DIR=/dev/shm/GeoIP_temp/ geoipupdate
 ```

-### Use with specified data source
+### Use with a specified data source

-As we mention above in the [data source](#data-source) section, we support multiple data sources, you just need to specify the one you want to use, by setting `GEOIP_SOURCE` variable with the value of the source name, *in lower case*, for example:
+As mentioned in the [Data Sources](#data-sources) section, multiple data sources are supported.
+To specify the desired source, set the `$GEOIP_SOURCE`variable with the value of the source name, *in lower case*.
+For example:

 ```sh
 GEOIP_SOURCE=mailfud sudo -E geoipupdate
 ```

-Note: `sudo` needs `-E` or `--preserve-env=GEOIP_SOURCE` to preserve the variable for the commands it calls, otherwise `geoipupdate` won't be able to know which source you'd like to use.
+Note: `sudo` requires the `-E` or `--preserve-env=GEOIP_SOURCE` flag to preserve the variable for the commands it calls, otherwise `geoipupdate` won't know which source you'd like to use.

 ### Use without installation

-Directly pipe the latest script to bash is possible, but it's sometimes dangerous, use it only when you know what you're doing:
+It's possible to directly pipe the latest script to bash, but this can be risky.
+Use this method only when you understand the implications:

 - Using wget with original URL